ben/talks/robotslong/index.md

 ^ Chrisbot was successful in removing the drudgery of photoshopping Chris's face into photos.
 But it also removed the humanity, the care and taste that goes into making something funny.
 When a new chrisified photo comes through now, we're not laughing at the cleverness of the person doing the photoshopping, we're laughing at the reckless computer trying to be funny.
 We're not just laughing _with_ chrisbot, we're laughing _at_ chrisbot, and that's a totally different dynamic.

 ^ Chrisbot also only knows how to tell one joke, and that joke won't be funny forever.
-So my prediction is that chrisbot has either been turned down, by maybe only responding to a fraction of the images with faces, or banished to one specific channel.
+I reached out to Jason, and he told me that chrisbot is still running, but my prediction is that he'll need to be constantly tweaked to stay relevant and fresh, as most entertainment products do.

 ---

 # [fit] Break:
 # [fit] _**lessons**_

-^ Okay, we're three stories in.
-How's everybody feeling?
-Okay?
-This is probably a good time to stop and think about what we've learned before I tell a few more.
+^ So I have a few more stories to tell you, but this is a great time to stop and take stock of what we've learned.

 ---

 # [fit] Automating
 # [fit] a thing says:

-^ So adding an automation, making a tool for your team to use socially, affects the culture around it.
-When people first learn about an automation, they're going to read meaning into the fact that it was automated at all.
+^ There's a saying in the art world that the medium is part of the message.
+The medium of automating things with chat robots adds some connotation to the thing you're automating.

 ---

 # [fit] We want this thing
 # [fit] _**to be done often**_

-^ It says we're going to be doing this thing more than once, following a fairly simple pattern.
+^ It says we're going to be doing this thing more than once, in exactly the same way, or following a fairly simple pattern.

 ---